As the United States is confronting pervasive issues of racism and injustice, our treatment facility considers this time to be a teachable moment.

 - criminalization of drug use behaviors

-Understanding the unique struggles and barriers faced by communities of color is an important milestone in ensuring a just and equitable health system for all people struggling with drug and alcohol use.
+Understanding the unique barriers faced by communities of color is an important milestone in ensuring a just and equitable health system for all people struggling with drug and alcohol use.

 Addressing Racial Disparities In Addiction Treatment Settings

-Recognizing how racial health disparities can show up in addiction treatment spaces is only the first step towards creating a stronger support system for people of color seeking addiction recovery.
+Recognizing how racial health disparities can show up in addiction treatment spaces is only the first step toward creating better access for people of color seeking addiction recovery.

 Within a treatment center, strategies to achieve this goal might include:

-- hiring treatment providers of color who may be uniquely capable of identifying the needs of racially marginalized patients and effective treatment approaches
+- hiring treatment providers of color who may be uniquely capable of identifying the needs of racially marginalized clients and effective treatment approaches

 - offering a wide array of traditional and holistic treatment services